|Survey name||Household projections in England|

 How we disseminate the data

-Household projections are available online, by local authority and region for 2001 to 2041 (for the 2016-based methodology).
-Previous sets of household projections for England are available on the MHCLG website.
+Household projections are available online, by local authority and region for 2001 to 2043 (for the 2018-based methodology).
+Previous sets of household projections for England are available from the MHCLG.

 Links from the release calendar make the release date and location of each new set of household projections clear.
-Household projections can be downloaded free of charge in Microsoft Excel format.
+Household projections can be downloaded free of charge in Excel format.
 A statistical bulletin accompanies each publication.
 The underlying data for the charts and tables in the bulletin can also be downloaded.
 Supporting documentation is also available on the household projections web page.
-A Household Projections Analysis Tool is also available, to help compare household projections data for local authorities.
+A household projections analysis tool is also available, to help compare household projections data for local authorities.

+Most queries can be answered from the website datasets or supporting methods documents.
+Any additional enquires regarding the household projections can be made by emailing firstname.lastname@example.org.
+It may be possible to meet additional data requests, but these may be chargeable depending on the time required to produce the additional data requested.
 Metadata describing the limitations of the data for more detailed tables are provided with each individual request.
-Most queries can be answered from the website datasets or supporting methods documents.
-Any additional enquires regarding the household projections can be made by emailing email@example.com.
-It may be possible to meet additional data requests, but these may be chargeable depending on the time required to produce the additional data requested

-Future revisions to the household projections may be required to reflect occasional or post-census revisions to the subnational population projections.
-This is in line with the ONS revision policy for population statistics.
+Future revisions to the household projections may be required to reflect occasional or post-census revisions to the subnational population projections (SNPPs).
+This is in line with the Office for National Statistics (ONS) revision policy for population statistics.

-Notes about Methods used to produce the household projections
+Notes for: Methods used to produce the household projections data

-In the 2016-based household projections, the HRP is the eldest economically active person in the household.
+- In the 2018-based household projections, the HRP is the eldest economically active person in the household.

-Subnational population projections for England and variant subnational population projections for England are available.
-Supporting documentation includes a methodology document and a quality and methodology information report.
+Subnational principal and variant population projections for England are available.
+Supporting documentation includes a methodology document and a Quality and Methodology Information (QMI) report.

 Household projections for England, comparisons with other sources: 2001 to 2018 provides analysis comparing household projections with household estimates and other sources of households and planning data.

-Methodology used to produce the 2016-based household projections for England provides a detailed explanation of how household projections for England are produced.
-A shorter overview of the household projections methodology is also available.
+Methodology used to produce the 2018-based household projections for England provides a detailed explanation of how household projections for England are produced.

-Previous releases of household projections can be found on the Ministry for Housing, Communities and Local Government (MHCLG) website.
+Previous releases of household projections (2014-based and earlier) are available from the Ministry of Housing, Communities and Local Government (MHCLG).
 In January 2017, the responsibility for household projections was transferred to the Office for National Statistics (ONS).
-Queries on these projections should be emailed to firstname.lastname@example.org.Back to table of contents
+Queries on these projections should be emailed to email@example.com.Back to table of contents